 8. So in glove

 If there's anything that screams 'classy', it's leather driving gloves.
 Why not try a pair lined with fake fur too?
 A little bit OTT, yes, but it is the season of excess after all.

 The car's battery is statistically the most common cause of breakdowns in winter, so do yourself a favour and make sure you've got some jump start leads in your boot to solve the problem quickly, should it happen to you.
 Also, do the neighbourly thing and offer them to any other motorists who might have broken down near you.
 Tis the season for giving, after all.

 10. Heaven scent

-Because this is 2017, you deserve better than a tree-shaped air fresheners that somehow has the exact same smell as toilet cleaner.
-Go extra posh with this car scent diffuser from everyone's favourite French candle brand, Diptique.
+Because you deserve better than a tree-shaped air fresheners that somehow have the exact same smell as toilet cleaner.
+Go extra posh with this car scent diffuser from everyone's favourite French candle brand, Diptyque.
 Why not try the Feu de Bois – wood fire – scent to make it extra seasonal.